michael-maton/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? personalDice function returns a function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Their name is always the same, but the roll changes.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? newRoll is only available within personalDice

 ### Task 2c - Exit Ticket